Digital identity ecosystem

 - Multiple Identity Service Providers (IDPs) to give users a choice of who they use to verify their identity.
 There will be opportunities for other commercial identity service providers to become part of the federation in the future.
 Australia Post’s accredited identity service provider, Digital iD is available to a small number of users through a pilot in 2019–20.

-- The Australian Government accredited identity exchange, run by DHS.
+- The Australian Government accredited identity exchange, run by Services Australia.
 The identity exchange ensures the identity service provider can’t see what service the user is accessing, and digital services can’t see someone’s personal information.

 - Attribute verification services such as document and biometric verification services.